rust-lang/rust/README.md

 choice, check [the manual](https://rust-analyzer.github.io/manual.html) folder.
 It also contains some tips & tricks to help you be more productive when using rust-analyzer.

+## Security and Privacy

+See the corresponding sections of [the manual](https://rust-analyzer.github.io/manual.html#security).

 ## Communication

 For usage and troubleshooting requests, please use "IDEs and Editors" category of the Rust forum: